mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Only use for Farming or Event duels
 - Extra Deck can contain Xyz/Pendulum
 - Main Deck can contain Ritual/Pendulum
+- No skill generated cards in Main Deck
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Mainly Farming/Event/Trader/Ticket cards